-Why Percent Promises Complete (PPC) is Critical To Construction Productivity
+Why Percent Plan Complete (PPC) is Critical To Construction Productivity

 Data that is captured via the Percent Promises Complete (PPC) feature in Touchplan makes it apparent to all the members of a construction project team that various elements are being tracked allowing all to see any trends or issues and make changes to mitigate them.

 Touchplan’s Insights allows owners, construction executives, project managers and superintendents to review accurate, real-time project metrics all the way down to the field level, enabling them to proactively manage and mitigate scheduling risks for a single project or across a portfolio of projects.
 The data measured provides a fantastic opportunity to identify areas for improvement and head off problems before they get big.